Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/02/automation-philosophy.md

 > *Routine work should be automated.
 Eccentric work should be undertaken by humans working together.*

 Routine work is a perfect candidate for automation because it is easy to create an automated version of the already well-defined procedure for undertaking the work.
-Machines and computers are the perfect choice for routine tasks because they don’t get bored of doing the same task over and over and they won’t forget a step or become distracted – which humans will certainly do when faced with tasks that are not engaging.
+Machines and computers are the perfect choice for routine tasks because they don't get bored of doing the same task over and over and they won't forget a step or become distracted – which humans will certainly do when faced with tasks that are not engaging.

 Eccentric work is a perfect candidate for human collaboration because it requires a series of steps too complex to efficiently delegate to a machine or computer.
 Humans are able to react and invent on the fly as they undertake the work and can apply grand archives of knowledge and experience to the problem at hand.